korekontrol/vscode-saltstack/README.md

-# Saltstack for Visual Studio Code
+# SaltStack extension for Visual Studio Code

 This extension adds language colorization support for the SaltStack template language to VS Code.
 The language is a yaml with Jinja2 templating.